 Risk and uncertainty are defining features of healthcare markets and healthcare organizations.
 Both the incidence of illness and the effectiveness of medical care should be described in terms of probabilities.
 For example, the right therapy, provided the right way, usually carries some risk of failure.
-A proportion of patients will experience harmful side effects, and a proportion of patients will not benefit from the therapy.
+A proportion of patients will experience harmful side effects, and a proportion of patients will not benefit.
 As a result, management of costs and quality presents difficult challenges.
-Did a provider produce bad outcomes because they were unlucky and had to treat an extremely sick panel of patients, or because they encountered a panel of patients for whom standard therapies were ineffective?
-Did their colleagues let them down?
-Or was the provider, sloppy, or lazy?
+Has a provider produced bad outcomes because he was unlucky and had to treat an extremely sick panel of patients, or because he encountered a panel of patients for whom standard therapies were ineffective?
+Did his colleagues let him down?
+Or was he incompetent, sloppy, or lazy?
 The reason is not always evident.